OPENAIRINTERFACE/openair-spgwu-tiny/openshift/README.md

-# Build and deploying OAI-SPGW-U in OpenShift cluster #
+# Build and deploying OAI-UPF in OpenShift cluster #

 ## Pre-requisite ##